Design Systems

 Benefits here: Tend to be more coherent and connected reducing risk of disjointing something.
 Built quicker as a system (no need for reusable parts) However, it is far more rigid and restricting.

-And lastly, centralized or distributed system?
+Do we want a centralized or distributed system?